iclr-blogposts/2024/_posts/2024-05-07-practitioners-guide-explaining-gnns-graphmask.md

 To understand why maximising $\lambda$ works, first consider the implications if it were being minimised instead.
 We can interpret the scale of updates made by the optimiser in this situation.
 Intuitively, if updates are large (and so $\lambda$ is being minimised quickly), the implication is that the model divergence term is large, causing the loss to be high.
-Multiplying this large term by a small $\lambda$ is an easy way to minimise the loss; the implication also holds the other way.
+Multiplying this large term by a small $\lambda$ is an easy way to minimise the loss.
+The implication also holds the other way.
-Now we return to maximising $\lambda$; here, the magnitude of the updates are the same, but in the opposite direction<d-footnote>The <a style="border-bottom: 1px solid var(--global-divider-color) !important;" href="https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/utils/torch_utils/lagrangian_optimization.py#L53">code</a> multiplies the gradients by $-1$ to achieve this.
+When maximising $\lambda$ the magnitude of the updates are the same, but in the opposite direction<d-footnote>The <a style="border-bottom: 1px solid var(--global-divider-color) !important;" href="https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/utils/torch_utils/lagrangian_optimization.py#L53">code</a> multiplies the gradients by $-1$ to achieve this.
 Note that $\lambda$ corresponds to <code class="highlighter-rouge language-plaintext">self.alpha</code>.</d-footnote>.
 If the updates are large, then the implication is still that the model divergence term is high, but now, rather than $\lambda$ getting smaller to reduce the impact on the loss, it is now getting larger to _increase_ the effect.
 The hope is that future optimisation updates will work to minimise the model divergence term, thereby imposing a soft version of the constraint.